What is the difference between SSI, SSDI, and individual disability insurance?

 How to get an individual disability policy

-If you are concerned that SSDI and/or SSI disability benefits would not support your lifestyle, speak with a financial professional to get the comprehensive long term disability policy you may need (or fill in the gaps of your workplace LTD with a supplemental policy).
-Ensure that the professional is familiar with the specifics of buying an individual disability policy – If you don't know one, a Guardian financial professional can help you.
-Give your financial professional as much information as you can about your financial situation and concerns so that they can start looking into disability insurance coverage options for you.
+If you are concerned that SSDI and/or SSI disability benefits would not support your lifestyle, speak with a financial advisor to get the comprehensive long-term disability policy you may need (or fill in the gaps of your workplace LTD with a supplemental policy).
+Ensure that the advisor is familiar with the specifics of buying an individual disability policy — if you don't know one, a financial advisor can help you.
+Give your financial advisor as much information as you can about your financial situation and concerns so that they can start looking into disability insurance coverage options for you.

 This article is for informational purposes only.
 Guardian may not offer all products discussed.
 Please consult with a financial professional to understand what life insurance products are available for sale.